 Troubleshooting Option: Debugging With the Real-Time Trace Viewer

 For advanced multicore debugging, you can use the Real-Time Trace Viewer to verify the performance of your LabVIEW or LabWindows/CVI real-time programs without halting or pausing execution of the code.
 With minimal modifications to your real-time code, you can log application performance to a file and send it to a host computer for viewing and analysis.
 The trace tool viewer graphically displays multithreaded code execution while highlighting thread swaps, mutexes, and memory allocations.
 You can use the Real-Time Trace Viewer to optimize application performance by identifying unwanted execution characteristics and difficult-to-find race conditions.

-If your organization standardizes on C or C++, you can use the LabWindows/CVI development environment, Eclipse, or other development environments.
+If your organization standardizes on C or C++, you can use the LabWindows/CVI development environment or other development environments.
 Note that LabWindows/CVI Real-Time supports only the real-time PXI controllers, while targets that use NI Linux Real-time, such as CompactRIO Controllers, are open source, so you can use the development tools of your choice.
-C/C++ Development Tools for Linux-Real Time in Eclipse are available for download from the NI website.
+For more information about using C/C++ Development Tools for Linux-Real Time, visit Getting Started with C/C++ Development for NI Linux Real-Time.